Towards Verifiable and Self-Correcting AI Physicists for Quantum Many-Body Simulations: Results

 \subsection{Programming verification and error correction}

 Scientific simulations using domain-specific libraries are frequently accompanied by subtle errors in programming, such as third-party library calls, interface compatibility, and data structures.
 PhysVEC addresses this challenge by performing a global and systematic diagnosis and error correction across the script.
 This framework effectively suppresses LLMs' hallucinations and improves programming correctness and overall executability.
+We evaluated several LLMs on our benchmark dataset, including \texttt{GPT-5.1}, \texttt{Gemini 2.5 Flash}, \texttt{Qwen3-Max}, and \texttt{Claude Sonnet 4}.
+PhysVEC substantially improves the executability of generated scripts relative to baselines across the full QMP-Bench dataset.

-In this stage, we compared the results of the PhysVEC framework with three baselines: \begin{itemize} \item \texttt{PhysVEC-1-shot}: corresponds to the raw output of the Author agent in our system, without any subsequent verification-and–correction iterations. \item \texttt{ReAct}: does not enforce any specific script structure during generation.
-After script generation, it applies a simple ReAct-style execute–repair loop that repeatedly runs the script and patches it based on runtime errors. \item \texttt{ReAct-RAG}: follows the same unconstrained script-generation strategy.
-In the execute–repair loop, the agent is enabled to retrieve library documentations/manuals, consulting references implementing fixes. \end{itemize}
+In this stage, we compared the results of the PhysVEC framework with three baselines.
+In addition to former-mentioned ReAct and ReAct-RAG, we also include: \begin{itemize} \item \texttt{PhysVEC-1-shot}: corresponds to the raw output of the Author agent in our system, without any subsequent verification-and–correction iterations. \end{itemize}